Before reading further, better be warned that this article contains hordes of spoilers, so proceed at your own risk!

 It’s hard to imagine who could play Malorie better than Bullock, who has several awards under her belt like Academy Award, Critics Choice Award, Screen Actors Guild Award, among many others.
 The same can also be said for the Danish director, who was also behind the thriller series “The Night Manager” and the film “Serena.”

-However, the duo didn’t want to take on the project when it was first shown to them seven years back.
-What made Bier changed her mind was the social and political climate we now have, which she said made the film more relevant.
+However, the duo didn’t want to take on the project when it was first shown to them years back.
+What made Bier change her mind was the social and political climate we now have, which she said made the film more relevant.